RetroPie/RetroPie-Docs/docs/Input-Lag.md

 By default RetroPie will output to your TVs native resolution, but this can be overriden via [[Runcommand]] and configuration settings.
 Be sure you haven’t done this.

-**NOTE: The above only applies to modern digital TVs.
+**NOTE**: The above only applies to modern digital TVs.
 CRTs do not process and display video signals in the same way.

 ## Run the NTSC version of games.
 NTSC (eg USA/Japanese) versions of games will run at 60Hz, but PAL (eg European) versions will run at 50Hz.
 The latter will feel noticeably slower and less responsive.